Airline electronics ban: What you need to know

 What are the airlines saying?

-Turkish Airlines told passengers traveling to the U.S. that anything bigger than a smartphone must be checked in.
+Turkish Airlines told passengers traveling to the U.S. that anything bigger than a smartphone must be checked in from March 25.
+Emirates also said it would implement the new measures for all passengers bound for the U.S. from Dubai on Saturday.

-Emirates said it would implement the new measures for all passengers bound for the U.S. from Dubai on March 25.
+Qatar Airways and EgyptAir said they would be applying the new instructions on March 24.

-Etihad said it had received the notification from the U.S. government and was reviewing it.
-A spokeswoman for Qatar Airways said it would take full advantage of the 96-hour notice period and implement the change on Friday.

 Other airlines, including Royal Jordanian and Saudi Arabian Airlines, have said they will implement the measures.